bdcht/ccrawl/README.rst

 "memory-layout" properties.
 Basically it allows for example to

 - **"find all structures that have a pointer to char at offset 8 and an unsigned integer at offset 56 with total size of 96 bytes ?"**  or
 - **"find every macro that define value 0x1234 ?"** or
 - **"find the mask of values from enum X that correspond to 0xabcd ?"**
-  - **"find all functions that return 'size_t' and have 'struct X' has first argument ?"**
+- **"find all functions that return 'size_t' and have 'struct X' as first argument ?"**

 Ccrawl then allows to output found structures in many formats: C/C++ of course, but also ctypes_, or amoco_.
 The ctypes_ output of a C++ class corresponds to